Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Price: €400–3,000/night | Location: 28 Place des Vosges, 3rd

-Pavillon de la Reine is the most atmospheric hotel in Paris — the extraordinary position directly on the Place des Vosges (the most beautiful square in Paris — the 1612 royal square, the first planned square in Paris, the arcaded buildings surrounding the extraordinary formal garden), the extraordinary hidden courtyard (the hotel is invisible from the Place des Vosges — the entrance is through a discreet doorway under the arcades into the extraordinary wisteria-draped courtyard), and the extraordinary spa (the finest hotel spa in Le Marais).
+Pavillon de la Reine may be the most atmospheric hotel in Paris.
+It sits directly on the Place des Vosges — the 1612 royal square, the first planned square in Paris, with arcaded buildings surrounding a formal garden.
+The hotel itself is invisible from the square: the entrance leads through a discreet doorway under the arcades into a hidden, wisteria-draped courtyard.
+Its spa is the best in Le Marais.

 The Costes Hotels — Right Bank Style